xbohos/xbohos-A-Novel-adapative-matching-pursuit-algorithm-for-moving-force-identification-/README.md

 Note : huisuRAMP.m and selection1.m are the main function for NRAMP algorithm.
 They are contained in single impluse force (main0515.m) and two moving forces (main0514_1.m) simulations.
 There's no need for further enhancement of the function to simulate additional axles.
 Users can improve or modify it as needed since this algorithm is easy to understand! 😊

-yidonghezaishibie00.m : the function to generate the system matrix under single moving load.

-ydhzsbdouble_systemmatrix.m : the function to generate the system matrix under two moving load.

 ydhzdouble_force.m : the function to obtain the force vecoter.

 CS_OMP.m : the function of orthogonal matching pursuit algorithm (OMP).